naddeoa/git-bulk/README.md

 In the directory or directories where you intend to run `git bulk` from create a new `.gitbulkconfig` file in following format:
 ```
 module.exports = {
-    /* Either define single root containing all repositories */
+    // Either define single root containing all repositories
-    "repositoryRoot": "./demo"
+    "repositoryRoot": "./projects"

-    /* Or define each repository explicitly */
+    // Or define each repository explicitly
     'repositories': [

-        /* List multiple repositories using just their absolute paths */
+        // List multiple repositories using just their absolute paths
-        '%Repository absolute path%',
+        './projects/Project1'

-        /* Or define additional properties for some or all of the repositories */
+        // Or define additional properties for some or all of the repositories
-        { 'name': 'Foo', path: '%Absolute path to parent directory%/ProjectFoo', 'group': 'main' }
+        {
+            name: 'ShortName',
+            path: './projects/LongNameProject',
+            group: 'front-end' }
     ]
 }
 ```